Home Latest PDF of NPTE: National Physical Therapy Examination 2025

 recommendations on assistive technology to enhance her independence in daily living activities.

-4. Initiating a course of constraint-induced movement therapy (CIMT) to Improve upper extremity function and motor control.
+4. Initiating a course of constraint-induced movement therapy (CIMT) to Boost upper extremity function and motor control.

 Answer: B

-ic quadriplegic cerebral palsy is to recommend the use of ankle-foot oses (AFOs) to Improve her gait and reduce the risk of falls.
+ic quadriplegic cerebral palsy is to recommend the use of ankle-foot oses (AFOs) to Boost her gait and reduce the risk of falls.

 cribing a home exercise program focused on strengthening the upper mities (option A) may not be the most appropriate initial intervention, rimary issue is the impaired gait and increased fall risk due to the low mity spasticity.